 - Apply UDL to course outcomes, presentation of material, student engagement, assignments, assessments and students’ articulation of learning.

 Stipends for faculty completion of CEETL course offerings were made possible through one-time emergency federal funding (CARES and HEERF) for COVID-19.
 This funding source has now concluded as of 4/25/22.
-CEETL courses remain available as open resources for the campus community, though stipends for completion will no longer be awarded.
+CEETL courses remain available as a resources for the campus community, though stipends for completion will no longer be awarded.